 This master of arts program will train you for a career in teaching Chinese, French, Italian, Japanese, or Spanish in local or international settings.
 You will study language acquisition and pedagogy and gain valuable classroom experience through student teaching placements in New York City schools.

-Degree Name: Foreign Language Education: Teaching a Foreign Language 7–12
+Degree Name: World Language Education: Teaching a World Language 7–12

 Academic Plan Code: